Sushantjb70/Text-classification/README.md

 # Text-classification
-Text classification using various feature engineering methods and applying various algorithms like logistic, SVM, bagging and bossting methods adn also with Neural networks.
+Text classification using various feature engineering methods and applying various algorithms like logistic, SVM, Bagging and Boosting methods adn also with Neural networks.

 # Steps
 1. Dataset Preparation: The first step is the Dataset Preparation step which includes the process of loading a dataset and performing basic pre-processing.
 The dataset is then splitted into train and validation sets.